Aquatic Diploma in Sporting Excellence (DiSE)

 About the DiSE programme

-• Enhance the club training environment.
+• Enhance the club training environment

-• Understand and develop the necessary skills, attributes and behaviours required to become a senior international athlete.
+• Understand and develop the necessary skills, attributes and behaviours required to become a senior international athlete

-• Take ownership and ensure knowledge gained impacts positively on future performance.
+• Take ownership and ensure knowledge gained impacts positively on future performance

 How does it work?

-The workshops are tailored around the qualification specification and focus on the skills, knowledge and competence to achieve sporting excellence.
-Each workshop has an accompanying workbook which athletes will complete with the support of their allocated DiSE assessor.
-Athletes will need to submit evidence or pieces of work, to demonstrate they meet the criteria set out by the qualification.
+The workshops are tailored around the qualification specification, and focus on the skills, knowledge and competence to achieve sporting excellence.
+Each workshop has an accompanying workbook which athletes will complete following each workshop, counting towards the overall assessment and result.
+Athletes will need to submit evidence as part of their portfolio, to demonstrate they meet the criteria set out by the qualification.
+This includes race plans, nutrition diaries and analysis, career plans, lifestyle plans, goal-setting, reviews, professional discussion, as well as logging training and competition hours.

 Loughborough College

-Loughborough College which has more than 10 years’ experience in delivering DiSE programmes across 16 NGBs and graded outstanding in Apprenticeships by Ofsted (July 2017).
+Swim England will work in partnership with industry leading Loughborough College which has more than 10 years’ experience in delivering DiSE programmes across 16 NGBs and graded good in Apprenticeships by Ofsted (November 2023).

 Loughborough’s history of sporting excellence transcends the sports field and has created training programmes and pathways that have supported England captains, Olympic and Paralympic medallists and world champions.
 As one of the biggest and most successful sports colleges in the country, they aim to continue to develop future generations of talented athletes.